rasPanda/GA-Project4/README.md

 As the main user story was determined during planning, I had a structure to follow when creating all required pages.

-In addition, while I had created many different end-points on my backend, I
+In addition, while I had created many different end-points on my backend, I focussed on only connecting to those required as I worked through the different pages and sections of the app.

+### Login/Register

+...

+MORE TO COME!